bukson/steampy/README.md

 **get_wallet_balance(convert_to_decimal: bool = True, on_hold: bool = False) -> Union[str, float]**

 Check account balance of steam acccount.
-It uses `parse_price` method from utils to covnert money string to Decimal if `convert_to_decimal` is set to `True`.
-Otherwise, it will return the value without a decimal point.
+It converts money string to Decimal if `convert_to_decimal` is set to `True`, otherwise, it will return the value string without a decimal point.
 If the `on_hold` parameter is set to `True`, it will return the current on-hold balance value.

 Example: